 With the obnoxiously titled, Kingdom Hearts HD 2.8: Final Chapter Prologue, being released tomorrow, and with the 1.5 & 2.5 HD remix collection being ported to the PlayStation 4 in March, I thought now would be the best time to talk about my experience with the series.
 Kingdoms Hearts is a video game series that has been special to me for over a lustrum (no, that isn’t a made up Kingdom Hearts word, it means half of a decade), and there are plenty of reasons why.

-That summer, I had grown tired of all the negativity from the past school year, as well as dealing with Xbox live and being terrible at games like Call of Duty, which I never even liked much and only played because my friends did.
-Having a crappy internet connection didn’t help either, and I decided to give my older consoles more attention.
+That summer, I had grown tired of all the negativity from the past school year, as well as dealing with Xbox Live and being terrible at games like Call of Duty, which I only played because my friends did.
+Having an iffy internet connection didn’t help either, and I decided to give my older consoles more attention.
 One day, I went down to the local retro game store, Luna Video Games, and bought Kingdom Hearts and Kingdom Hearts 2 for the PlayStation 2.
 I had heard about the games from some girls at school and remembered when I was younger my dad was willing to get them for me, himself a huge fan of The Nightmare Before Christmas and Disney movies in general, but for some reason I never had any interest in them before.
 I had decided it was time to finally try these games out for myself.

 Kingdom Hearts and Kingdom Hearts 2 provided a great escape for me during that summer, and I had no idea how much fun I would have playing them.
 I played these games everyday for hours after finishing up work at my first job, and it was an enjoyable way for me to decompress.
 I still remember how awestruck I was when I got to tree surf like Tarzan in Deep Jungle, albeit briefly, and when I got to enjoy Timon & Puumba’s Oasis in the Pridelands.
 I also remember how shocked I was at the graphical leap between Kingdom Hearts and Kingdom Hearts 2.